GX-Hacker/home/README.md

 ## Want to contribute?

 The source code for most things is available in the [source](https://github.com/gx-hacker/source) repo.
 You can use this for anything such as your copy of this project.
 Don't hesitate to publish updated/improved versions of the project!

+### You may check the [license](https://github.com/GX-Hacker/home/blob/main/LICENSE.md) before anything!

+*(Keep in mind that you didn't "create" copied stuff from a source that is not yours!)*